-If you haven’t seen Carniceria Los Reyes on Sixteenth Street and McDowell Road, you’ve certainly smelled it.
+If you haven’t seen Carniceria Los Reyes on 16th Street and McDowell Road, you’ve certainly smelled it.
 The scent of barbecued pollo asado billows out from the front of the Mexican market, filling the entire intersection with the smoky, savory scent of meaty merriment.
 But as good as that charred bird smells, it tastes even better, all butchered into big hunks of burning meat love — especially when a whole chicken plus corn tortillas and a side of salsa rings in at $7.99.
-Pollo isn’t the only star here: Salsas are standout, chicharrones large and in charge, and the ready-made carnitas, asada, and buche are seasoned just right.
+Pollo isn’t the only star here: Salsas are standout, chicharrones are large and in charge, and the ready-made carnitas, asada, and buche are seasoned just right.
 Get the meat stuffed into a burrito or buy it up by the pound for the ultimate to-go taco party.

 Chino Bandido15414 North 19th Avenue

 Just like Chino Bandido is fun to say, the food is fun to order — and eat.
 That’s because the Chinese-Mexican-Jamaican mashup offers more than 90,000 different and dizzying mix-and-match food combinations all served to-go style in lidded aluminum bowls.
 Feeling spicy?
 Get the pollo diablo served over Jamaican jerk fried rice.
 Feeling bold?
 Get egg foo yung and teriyaki chicken stuffed into a burrito.
 When in doubt, go with the Jade red chicken, hands-down the house favorite that works surprisingly well quesadilla-style.
 Still not sure?
 The staff and the free samples will guide you.
 No decision needed for desert: A complimentary snickerdoodle cookie comes with each “takee outee” order.

 Red Devil Italian Restaurant & PizzeriaMultiple Locations